 What advice would you give to sophomores and juniors?

 Congratulations on starting your search early!
-Academically, sophomores and juniors should focus on their classes, paying attention to the recommended secondary school curriculum mentioned in question 2 and taking advantage of the rigor available to them.
-Continue your involvement in extracurriculars you care about, and take advantage of testing resources before taking the ACT and/or SAT.
+Academically, sophomores and juniors should focus on their classes, paying attention to the recommended secondary school curriculum mentioned in the question “What classes should I take in high school?” and take advantage of the rigor available to them.
+Continue your involvement in extracurriculars you care about that are available.
 We encourage you to keep an open mind and start thinking about what your priorities (college size, setting, particular majors or extracurriculars, etc.) are for college.
-Then visit a few campuses to get a taste of the college experience before narrowing down a list.
-And, of course, please come visit Macalester!
+Then connect with the staff and students at those colleges to get a taste of the college experience before narrowing down a list.
+Macalester’s programming and visit opportunities can be found here.